Sustainable Partnerships in Professional Learning

 learn new strategies for helping their students become accomplished writers and

-The Education Outreach and Partnerships office is a member/partner of the Wisconsin Advanced Placement Advisory Council.
+The Office of Education Outreach and Partnerships is a member/partner of the Wisconsin Advanced Placement Advisory Council.

 Advanced Placement is a high school academic program with courses in more than 30

 subjects that culminate with college-level assessments.
-WAPAC, comprised of PK-16
+WAPAC, composed of PK-16

 educational practitioners, promotes advanced placement opportunities for Wisconsin